Anthony Ler: Deterioration of marriage and divorce proceedings

 Apart from the affairs her husband engaged in, Leong had to also cope with her husband's financial difficulties by using their savings to settle his debts.
 She had quit her job from the bank to help her husband to set up a business, but returned to work after their daughter was born.
-In October 1999, Leong, together with Avelyn, left her husband to live with her mother.
+In October 1999, Leong, together with their daughter, left her husband to live with her mother.
 In August 2000, Ler nearly faced bankruptcy because of a failing publishing business.
 As a result, he attempted suicide by overdosing on sleeping pills and was hospitalised for this.
 Leong returned to help him, and for Ler, it was a sign that their marriage could be reconciled.
 However, that was not to be, as Leong began to file for divorce in February 2001, and was pending custody of their daughter.
-It was also informally agreed that Ler would visit Avelyn on the weekends.
+It was also informally agreed that Ler would visit their daughter on the weekends.